Why Do We Call It Nondual Wisdom?

 Duality is not something you need to deny

-Please take careful note that the philosophy of nonduality does not say that duality does not exist or that duality is not a helpful or valid concept.
+Please take careful note that the philosophy of nonduality does not say that dualistic expressions do not exist or that duality is not a helpful or valid concept.
 Instead, dualistic expressions, like all phenomena, are said to exist in our experience.
-They are experientially real, as you can plainly see.
-In our experience, hot and cold are obviously real and different.
-Indeed, all dualistic expressions are experientially real and different so it is wise to heed this experiential reality and not fall into any misunderstandings about that.
+They are experientially real since they can be witnessed.
+In our experience, hot and cold are real and different so it is wise to heed this experiential reality and not fall into any misunderstandings about that.

 In my opinion, the correct understanding is that dualistic expressions themselves are not the cause of any trouble or dissatisfaction.
 Yet some dissatisfaction can arise if there is some emotional rejection of the conditions at hand.
 In the deepest way, dualistic expressions are not problematic precisely because they are all an expression of the One Divine Essence, and God is never a problem.

-When dualistic expressions are correctly understood, you see that they are not a problem that you need to solve, overcome or prevent from arising.
-But even so, you still might want to work on certain things to bring about what you prefer in a unselfish way.
+When dualistic expressions are correctly understood, you see that they are not a problem that you need to solve or overcome.
+But even so, you still might want to work on certain things to bring about what you prefer in an unselfish way.